Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

-To facilitate the generation of parsimonious non-linear features, we introduce two additional transformations, the \textit{modification} and the \textit{multiplication}.
-Note that both for modifications and multiplications it holds that $\bm\alpha^{out}_j = \emptyset$.
-The modification allows for non-linear transformations of an existing feature.
-The multiplication of two different features corresponds to interactions in the language of statistics.
+To facilitate the generation of parsimonious nonlinear features, we introduce two additional transformations: \textit{modification} and \textit{multiplication}.
+Note that for both modifications and multiplications, it holds that $\bm\alpha^{out}_j = \emptyset$.
+Modification allows for nonlinear transformations of an existing feature.
+Multiplication of two different features corresponds to interactions in the language of statistics.
 The multiplication transformation is allowed to select the same feature twice, i.e. $l = k$ is admissible.
-In principle, both of these transformations can be seen as special cases of the projection.
-For modification, this corresponds to $\alpha^{out}_{j,k}=1$ for only one $k \in A$, otherwise $\alpha^{out}_{j,l}=0$ for $l \neq k$, including $\alpha^{out}_{j,0}=0$.
-Multiplication could be obtained by combining $\exp(x)$ and $\log(x)$).
-To increase interpretibility of the features both are defined as separate transformations.
+In principle, both of these transformations can be seen as special cases of projection.
+Modification is a special case of projection for which $|A_j|=1$.
+To increase interpretability of the features, both multiplication (which can be seen as a special case of two projection operations with the $\exp(x)$ and $\log(x)$ transformations) and modification are defined as separate transformations.
+This also allows limiting the BGNLMs to only include modifications and multiplications as discussed in Section~\ref{sec:gmjmcmc}.

-\paragraph{Definitions} Define the \emph{depth}, $d_j$, of a projection and modification based feature with index $j$ as the minimum number of operations applied recursively when generating that feature.
+\paragraph{Feature properties} Define the \emph{depth}, $d_j$, of a projection and modification based feature with index $j$ as the minimum number of nonlinear transformations applied recursively when generating that feature.
 For example, a feature $F_j(\bm x,\bm{\alpha}_j) = \sin\left(\cos\left(\tan(x_1)\right)+\exp(x_2)\right)$ has depth $d_j = 3$.
 If a multiplication is applied, the depth is defined as one plus the sum of depths of its operands.
 For example, $F_k(x,\bm{\alpha}_k) = x_2\exp(x_1)$ has depth $d_k = 2$ (where we have used that the depth of a linear component is zero).
-Define the \emph{local width} to be the number of previously defined features that are used to generate a new feature.
-This is $|A_j|$ for a projection, 1 for a modification, and 2 for a multiplication.
-The \emph{total width} of a feature is the sum of its local width and the total widths of the features involved in generating this feature.
+Define the \emph{local width}, $lw_j$, to be the number of previously defined features that are used to generate a new feature.
+This is $|A_j|$ for a projection, 1 for a modification, and 2 for a multiplication (including the case of $k = l$, see $x^2, x^3$ in Table~\ref{tab:list_features} below).
+Finally, the \textit{operations count}, $oc_j$, of a feature is the total number of algebraic operations (additions, multiplications between the features, and transformations) used in its representation.
+For example, $F_j(\bm x,\bm{\alpha}_j)=x$ has $oc_j=0$, $F_j(\bm x,\bm{\alpha}_j)=v(x)$ has $oc_j=1$, $F_j(\bm x,\bm{\alpha}_j)=v(u(x))$ has $oc_j=2$, and $F_j(\bm x,\bm{\alpha}_j)=v(u(x)+x)$ has $oc_j=3$.
+Further examples indicating the structure of the \emph{depth}, \emph{local width}, and \emph{oc} measures are given in Table~\ref{tab:list_features}.